transparency-dev/trillian-tessera/docs/design/mysql_storage.md

 API Handlers:

 1. Handle the /add request, and extract the data to be added
-1. (if deduplication is enabled) Check the HashIndex table, and if the data is already present then return the index at which this data already resides
 1. Add the data to a pool to be sequenced and block until this returns the index

 Sequence pool: